 |Dividends will be paid only when the fund is in profit||The profits get added to the NAV and let the corpus grow|

 |Regular dividend declaration is not SEBI-mandated||Wealth creation with corpus growth|

-5. How do you assess MIP risks?Plenty ride on the expertise of the asset manager as the percentage of equity allocation is at his discretion.
-The fund manager selects the companies (large-cap, mid-cap, small-cap or micro-cap) to put their money in, which helps to manage risks.
-These funds are moderate-risk bets, and they mostly place their money in debt securities like debentures, public securities, and corporate bonds.
-For instance, UTI MIP maintains a standard 15%, while HDFC MIP goes up to 25%.
-Some plans invest more than 30% in equity shares, but it is rare.
-Do stick to the standard 15-25% equities, if you do not wish to be burned by market highs and lows.
+A lot depends on the expertise of the asset manager as the percentage of equity allocation is at his discretion.
+The fund manager selects the companies (large-cap, mid-cap, small-cap or micro-cap) to invest pooled investment in, which helps to manage risks.
+These funds are moderate-risk bets, and they mostly invest in debt securities such as debentures, public securities, and corporate bonds.

 MIPs can generate higher returns than pure debt funds due to the equity-presence.
 They have historically delivered 10% to 12% returns, which is more than what fixed deposits offer.
 However, the dividend payouts are at the discretion of the fund company, and they are not guaranteed.

 As a debt-oriented fund, MIPs are taxable.
 All the rules of short-term capital gains (STCG) and long-term capital gains (LTCG) taxation apply on MIPs too.